 Document Type : Original Article

-Department of Environmental Engineering, Khouzestan Science and Research Branch, Islamic Azad University, Ahvaz, Iran
+Department of Environmental Engineering, Khouzestan Science and Research Branch, Islamic Azad University, Ahvaz, Iran.

-Department of Environmental Engineering, Ahvaz Branch, Islamic Azad University, Ahvaz, Iran
+Department of Environmental Engineering, Ahvaz Branch, Islamic Azad University, Ahvaz, Iran.

-Department of Environmental Engineering, Science and Research Branch, Islamic Azad University, Tehran, Iran
+Department of Environmental Engineering, Science and Research Branch, Islamic Azad University, Tehran, Iran.

-Abadan University of Medical Sciences, Abadan, Iran
+Department of Environmental Health Engineering, Abadan University of Medical Sciences, Abadan, Iran.

-The filtration is a processing unit in a Drinking Water Treatment Plant (DWTP) that is used to remove particles from the water.
+Background: Filtration is a processing unit in a Drinking Water Treatment Plant (DWTP) that is used to remove particles from the water.
 This study is the result of pilot-scale research on Gravity Rapid Sand Filter (GRSF).
-The purpose of this paper is to evaluate the performance of the Triple Media Filter (TMF) (Granular Activated Carbon (GAC) + anthracite + garnet) and Dual-Media Filter (DMF) (anthracite + sand) in the removal of Natural Organic Matter (NOM) as a precursor of trihalomethanes (THMs) and chlorination Disinfection by-Products (DBPs).
+The purpose of this paper was to evaluate the performance of the Triple Media Filter (TMF) (Granular Activated Carbon (GAC) + anthracite + garnet) and Dual-Media Filter (DMF) (anthracite + sand) in the removal of Natural Organic Matter (NOM) as a precursor of Trihalomethanes (THMs) and chlorination Disinfection by-Products (DBPs).